 - Technical assessments that certify students meet current industry standards;

 - Data on student progress and performance in order to evaluate their success on Regents examinations or alternatives approved by the State Assessment Panel, technical assessments and placement in employment, military or higher education.

 The Board of Regents requires the New York City Department of Education to monitor the implementation and approval of career and technical education programs.
-The NYCDOE Central CTE Program Approval & Quality Team conducts the NYSED approval process on behalf of all CTE programs in New York City.
-The NYCDOE organizes the NYSED program approval requirements into four quality areas: curriculum & instruction, work-based learning, assessment & accountability and partnerships.
+The NYCDOE Central CTE Program Quality Team conducts the NYSED approval process on behalf of the CTE programs in New York City.
+The NYCDOE organizes the NYSED program approval requirements into five quality areas: curriculum & instruction, work-based learning, assessment & accountability, partnerships, and program and school capacity.
 These indicators are used to evaluate programs to ensure students receive access to high-quality Career and Technical Education.